High-Throughput Quantification of Altermagnetic Band Splitting

 \section{Screening workflow}

-We present a rigorous two-stage high-throughput computational screening workflow for the systematic identification of candidate altermagnetic materials, summarized schematically in Fig.\ref{fig:fig1}.
-In the first stage of screening (Fig.\ref{fig:fig1}a), we initially retrieved over 2344 experimentally characterized magnetic materials from the MAGNDATA database \cite{gallego2016magndata} hosted by the Bilbao Crystallographic Server.
-MAGNDATA is a comprehensive and publicly available repository specializing in magnetic materials, providing crystal structures and experimentally determined magnetic configurations.
+We present a rigorous two-stage high-throughput computational screening workflow for the systematic identification of candidate altermagnetic materials, summarized schematically in Fig.~\ref{fig:fig1}.
+In the first stage of screening (Fig.~\ref{fig:fig1}a), we retrieved the March 11, 2025 state of the MAGNDATA database hosted by the Bilbao Crystallographic Server \cite{gallego2016magndata1, gallego2016magndata2, Aroyo2011}.
+This database contains 2287 published magnetic structures with crystal structures and magnetic configurations primarily obtained via experimental characterization.

 These magnetic materials were subsequently analyzed using the recently developed computational tool amcheck \cite{smolyanyuk2024tool}.
 Amcheck operationalizes the symmetry-based theoretical framework underpinning altermagnetism by assessing symmetry operations relating spin-up and spin-down magnetic sublattices.
 Specifically, the algorithm evaluates whether the magnetic sublattices can be mapped onto each other through a spatial inversion or lattice translation combined with a spin-flip operation.
 If such mappings are universally applicable to all magnetic atoms, the material is pure AFM since these symmetry operations guarantee spin degeneracy across the electronic band structure.
 Conversely, the absence of such inversion or translation symmetries, coupled with the presence of alternative symmetry operations (e.g., rotational or mirror symmetries), indicates altermagnetism.
 This condition implies the presence of symmetry-protected spin splitting in the band structure despite zero net magnetization.
 The advantage of amcheck lies in its reliance solely on crystallographic and magnetic structural information, circumventing the need for computationally intensive electronic structure calculations.
 Consequently, it serves as a rapid, efficient, and theoretically robust tool ideally suited to large-scale, high-throughput screenings.
-Applying amcheck, we identified 188 potential altermagnetic candidates suitable for further computational examination, while the remaining materials were excluded.
+The symmetry analysis, both internally in amcheck and for the details we report in the supplementary materials uses Spglib \cite{spglib, spglibv2}.